PFAS chemicals are a class of chemicals used to make products grease proof, water-proof, stick-proof, and stain-resistant. They are added to:

 Industry has replaced PFOA and PFOS with similar, but slightly modified chemicals.
 While scientists have not studied every PFAS chemical—there are 9,000 variants—those chemicals that have been studied show similar properties to PFOA and PFOS.
 They are persistent, mobile and toxic at very low doses, often acting in similar ways on similar organs as the chemicals they were developed to replace.

-Join Clean Water Action as a member!
-We will send you updates about the PFAS campaign and let you know about opportunities to let your legislators know what you want them to do about PFAS and other toxic chemicals that harm the health of Massachusetts residents.
+Join Clean Water Action as a member and support our work!
+We will send you updates about the PFAS campaign and let you know about opportunities to let your legislators know what you want them to do about PFAS and other toxic chemicals that harm the health of communities in Massachusetts and across the US.

 - PFAS factsheet